Pontiac (Odawa leader): Legacy and honors

 Historians have differed in their assessments of Pontiac's importance.
 Older accounts of the war portrayed him as a ruthless but brilliant mastermind behind a massive "conspiracy" which was planned in advance.
+For example, Norman Barton Wood dubbed him the "Red Napoleon".
 Historians today generally agree that Pontiac's actions at Detroit were the spark that instigated the widespread uprising, and that he helped to spread the resistance by sending emissaries urging other leaders to join it, but he did not command the various tribal war leaders as a whole.
 They operated in a highly decentralized way.

 In addition, tribal leaders around Fort Pitt and Fort Niagara, for example, had long been calling for a declaration of war against the British; they were not led by Pontiac.
-According to historian John Sugden, Pontiac "was neither the originator nor the strategist of the rebellion, but he kindled it by daring to act, and his early successes, ambition, and determination won him a temporary prominence not enjoyed by any of the other Indian leaders."
+According to historian John Sugden, Pontiac "was neither the originator nor the strategist of the rebellion, but he kindled it by daring to act, and his early successes, ambition, and determination won him a temporary prominence not enjoyed by any of the other Indian leaders".
 The British assumed that chiefs were able to hold more authority than they usually did, and failed to recognize the decentralized nature of the Indian bands and tribes.

-Places named for Pontiac include the cities of Pontiac in Michigan and Illinois in the United States; Pontiac, Quebec in Canada; and the Pontiac Regional County Municipality in Quebec.
+Places named for Pontiac include the cities of Pontiac in Michigan and Illinois in the United States; Pontiac, Quebec, in Canada; and the Pontiac Regional County Municipality in Quebec.
 Pontiac was also the name of a popular automobile brand of General Motors, developed and originally based in Detroit, which was discontinued in 2010.
+A Belgian watch company was also named after him, reportedly because he was able to tell the time by the stars.
 Various streets and buildings throughout the US are named after Pontiac.